-In the Spring of 2005 Rob's neighbors (again) asked him to run for one of the seats on the Town of Amherst's five-member Select Board to which Rob was elected (for any Town business, please contact Rob through his Gmail account: email@example.com).
+In the Spring of 2005 Rob's neighbors asked him to run for one of the seats on the Town of Amherst's five-member Select Board to which Rob was elected while simultaneously leading an effort to maintain and improve Amherst's "direct democracy" Town Meeting.
 The Town is still grappling with the form of government it will ultimately adopt, but for now it appears that Town Meeting and the Select Board have been reenergized, despite (or, perhaps, because of) the controversies of the "Kusner (2005-2008) era" in Amherst.
 Cognizant of the fate of another bearded American leader during an earlier constitutionally divisive time, Rob decided to not seek re-election in 2008.
 Rob remains a Precinct 3 Town Meeting rep and otherwise engaged in public affairs.
 For example, since late in 2006, Rob was among regular the hosts - informally know as the "Friends of Ken [Mosakowski - a long-time former host who passed away late that November]" -] of Focus, broadcast each Sunday at noon on WMUA (91.1 MHz FM) in the Amherst area.
 Unfortunately, a 2016 "reorganization" at WMUA ended the nearly-5-decade run of Focus to detriment of the entire community.
 And even more recently, a new Amherst Charter Commission was seated and proposed a city charter which passed by a slim majority in March 2018.
 So in the fall of 2018, the city-known-as-the-Town of Amherst held its first unitary (combined executive-legislative authority) Council election - guess who was nominated and is now the ballot as a candidate for one of the three "at-large" Council seats?!
 Though I made it through the September primary, the 2144 votes garnered in November means my voice will come over the public microphone if and when I address those who were elected.

 1435G Lederle Graduate Research Tower Department of Mathematics University of Massachusetts at Amherst Amherst MA 01003 USA